History of the constitution of the United Kingdom: Popular political movements

 The idea of a political party with factions took form around the time of the Civil War.
 Soldiers from the Parliamentarian New Model Army and a faction of Levellers freely debated rights to political representation during the Putney Debates of 1647.
 The Levellers published a newspaper (The Moderate) and pioneered political petitions, pamphleteering and party colours.
 Later, the pre-war Royalist (then Cavalier) and opposing Parliamentarian groupings became the Tory party and the Whigs in the Parliament.

 In 1649 Diggers, a small people's political reform movement, published The True Levellers Standard Advanced: or, The State of Community opened, and Presented to the Sons of Men.
-This is another important document in the history of British constitutionalism, though different from the others listed here because the Diggers' declaration comes from the people instead of from the state.
-They are some times called "True Levellers" to distinguish themselves from the larger political group called the Levellers, which had supported the republicans during the civil war.
+The Diggers are sometimes called "True Levellers" to distinguish themselves from the larger political group called the Levellers, which had supported the republicans during the civil war.
 The Diggers were not satisfied with what had been gained by the war against the king and wanted instead a dismantling of the state.
 They can be best understood through such philosophies as libertarianism, anarchism, and religious communism.

 Also at this time, the Polish Brethren arrived in England and Holland.
 The sect of Polish Brethren had been driven out of Poland after The Deluge because they were commonly considered to be collaborators with the Swedish.

 The Diggers' radical ideas influenced thinkers in Poland, Holland, and England, playing an especially important role in the philosophy of John Locke.
 Locke, in turn, profoundly impacted the development of political ideas regarding liberty, which would later influence the Founding Fathers of the United States.

 The Glorious Revolution was the overthrow of James II in 1688 and his replacement with William III and Mary II as joint monarchs.
 The Convention Parliament of 1689 drew up a Declaration of Right to address perceived abuses of government under James II and to secure the religion and liberties of Protestants.
 This was enacted by the Parliament of England as the Bill of Rights 1689, which limited royal power and reaffirmed certain civil rights, building on the Petition of Right 1628 and the Habeas Corpus Act 1679.
 The Parliament of Scotland approved it as the Claim of Right.

 Both the Bill of Rights and the Claim of Right contributed a great deal to the establishment of the concept of parliamentary sovereignty and the curtailment of the powers of the monarch.
 Leading, ultimately, to the establishment of constitutional monarchy.
 They furthered the protection of the rule of law, which had started to become a principle of the way the country is governed.